 Alberta is home to more than 200 life sciences companies.

+Significant opportunity exists for Calgary to leverage its research assets to work with international life sciences companies to support the growing ecosystem in the city.
 The University of Calgary provides companies with a unique opportunity to access leading-edge life sciences research.

 Brain and Mental Health

 An initiative at the Cumming School of Medicine at the University of Calgary uses the clot-busting drug tPA to reduce stroke treatment time from 70 minutes to 36 minutes.
 This time is among the fastest in the world for stroke treatment centres.

 More than 180 clinical trials are completed per year in Alberta.
 Of these clinical trials, over 70% of studies are drug-related.
 In addition, biological and medical device clinical trials are showing growth in Calgary.

 Alberta Health Services (AHS) is Canada’s first and largest province-wide, fully-integrated health system, responsible for delivering health services to over four million people.